 There is presently no known cure for tinnitus, but treatment options include hearing aids, sound therapies, behavioral therapies, and experimental types of brain stimulation.
 The cost of care for any chronic condition can add up, so it’s best to look into ways to finance your treatment.

 It costs nothing to consult with our veterans’ disability lawyers at Rutter Mills.
 We understand how difficult it is to have medical bills piling up.
 Therefore, our team accepts cases on a contingency basis, meaning we only bill for legal services after successfully recovering a settlement or jury award on your behalf.

 Is Legal Representation Necessary To File Tinnitus Veteran Disability Claims?

 It is not always necessary to have legal representation to pursue tinnitus claims from the VA.
 Still, in many cases – especially if you need to appeal an unfavorable decision – it can be beneficial to have a lawyer who knows how to file the claims and what evidence is required to prove your case.
-It can never hurt to work with an experienced team committed to pursuing what you deserve.
+Working with an experienced team committed to pursuing what you deserve can never hurt.

-- The Tinnitus must have been caused by or made worse by your active-duty military service or by another service-connected disability for secondary service connection.
+- The tinnitus must have been caused or worsened by your active-duty military service or another service-connected disability for a secondary service connection.

-- Member must experience persistent and recurring symptoms of Tinnitus in terms of frequency, severity, and duration to include any functional impacts.
+- Member must experience persistent and recurring tinnitus symptoms in terms of frequency, severity, and duration to include any functional impacts.